calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 ### Why do we need Process/Rules/Systems?

-TASK: Why do we have rules.
+TASK: Why do we have rules?
 Why do they exist?
-Answers in the chat - (If we have a small enough group breakout groups?)
+Think - Pair - Share

 ---